CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/tty_interface.md

 Why is this useful?
 It allows the OS to not render any GUI, and instead just render text.
 This can be extremely helpful for computation power limited embedded systems.

+To use the full CPU power, remember to logout the TTY for GUI and switch to text only ones.

 ## TTY Screenshot Program

 1. Install: